-The OffNetActCalc calculates the analysis scenario (i.e., year, season, day type) SHP, SHI, starts, and APU hours by hour, SUT, and fuel type used to estimate emissions using the EmsCalc utility.
+The OffNetActCalc calculates the analysis scenario (i.e., year, season, day type) source-hours-parked (SHP), source-hours extended-idling (SHI), starts, and auxiliary power unit (APU) hours by hour, SUT, and fuel type used to estimate emissions using the EmsCalc utility.
 The starts activity is calculated using the SUT/fuel type population and the starts per vehicle (typically the MOVES default).
 The SHI and APU hours are a function of hotelling hours (hours spent by drivers of long-haul trucks with their trucks parked during mandatory rest periods).
 This utility has two options for calculating the hotelling hours.
 Using the first option, the analysis scenario 24-hour hotelling hours is calculated using a user-supplied extended idle factor applied to the source hours operating (SHO) data.
 The second option (and suggested method) uses base data (24-hour hotelling, link VMT and speeds, and VMT mix), the analysis scenario data used to calculate the SHP, and the analysis scenario SHP to calculate the analysis scenario 24-hour hotelling hours.